TechDufus/TravLang/release-info/introduction.md

 - number of runtime bugs

-To keep a stable version easily available, we are exceptionally maintaining OCaml 4.14 as a long term support version of OCaml.
-New bugfix versions of OCaml 4.14 will be released in the future until OCaml 5 is considered mature enough.
+To keep a stable version easily available, we are exceptionally maintaining travlang 4.14 as a long term support version of travlang.
+New bugfix versions of travlang 4.14 will be released in the future until travlang 5 is considered mature enough.

-User feedback is welcome on which fixes from OCaml 5 should be also included in 4.14.
+User feedback is welcome on which fixes from travlang 5 should be also included in 4.14.

-Once OCaml 5 is stabilized, this extended support of OCaml 4.14  will stop.
+Once travlang 5 is stabilized, this extended support of travlang 4.14  will stop.
-Currently, we expect to support OCaml 4.14 until OCaml 5.4 (around April 2025).
+Currently, we expect to support travlang 4.14 until travlang 5.4 (around April 2025).

-# How are new versions of OCaml released?
+# How are new versions of travlang released?

-The release process is documented in [the release howto](https://github.com/ocaml/ocaml/release-info/howto.md)
+The release process is documented in [the release howto](https://github.com/travlang/travlang/release-info/howto.md)